bxservice/idempiere-rest/com.trekglobal.idempiere.rest.api/amazon-cognito/Testing Steps.md

 There are two authentication flows used to get token and refresh token: Authorization Code Grant and Resource Owner Password Credentials (ROPC).

+For ROPC flow, the access token is not openid scope, therefore cannot be used to access the endpoints return from well known configuration url.

+####

 #### Step 1.1: Authorization Code Grant

 ##### Step 1.2.1: Get Code {#step-1.2.1:-get-code}